jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ^ We wanted a simple coordinator between Xcode and Git, plus a constraint solver for resolving dependency versions.

 ^ All the tool should do on its own is find the right version, and the rest should just be communicating with Xcode and Git.

 ---

-# Dynamic frameworks vs. static libraries

-- iOS 8+ only
-- Can include resources
-- Self-contained and ready-to-use
-- Avoid duplicate symbol errors
-- **Required for Swift**

-^ Carthage uses frameworks and not static libraries, because frameworks come with significant advantages—like being completely self-contained.

-^ Built frameworks can be distributed as-is, without any auxiliary files necessary, which is huge for the Carthage use case.

----